wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    ## Rules, recipies, actions, variables

-   In the above comment, "clean" refers to a set of <strong>rules</strong> located at the bottom of the makefile:
+   In the above comment, "clean" refers to a set of <strong>rules</strong> located at the bottom of the Makefile:

    <pre>clean:
         @echo "Cleaning up..."